ssborbis/ContextSearch-web-ext/README.md

 <a name="highlighting"/>

 ## [5.
 Highlighting Results](#toc)
 After performing a search, search terms in the results page can be highlighted.
-The highlight styling and behaviour can be found in CS Options -> Highlight
+The highlight styling and behavior can be found in CS Options -> Highlight

 Highlighting can be removed from a page by pressing ESC